Str1edge/Str1edge/README.md

-- 👋 Hi, I’m @Str1edge
+- 👋 HEY!!!!, BIENVENIDOS A ESTE REPOSITORIO!!!
-- 👀 I’m interested in Javascript!!!
+- 👀
-- 🌱 I’m currently learning Javascrit

 <!---